Skip to main content

 • failure_code — the normalized decline reason to branch on.

-• failure_reason — a human-readable summary to show the buyer.
+• failure_reason — a human-readable summary of the decline, written for you, not your buyer.
+See Who failure_reason is for.

 • network_decline_code — the raw issuer code (e.g. 05, 51); for logging/analytics only.